 During the second and third quarter of 2018, we entered into multiple amendments to the Credit Agreement to establish a new commitment amount of \$21.0 million, to revise the applicable margin rate and to extend the maturity date to December 31, 2020.
 In December 2018, the Credit Agreement was further amended to revise the applicable margin rate and extend the maturity date to December 31, 2023.
 Additionally, we borrowed an additional \$40.5 million as well as established new quarterly principal payment amounts.
-The December 2018, the Credit Agreement was amended to borrow an additional \$12.0 million and revise applicable margin rates.
+The December amendment was accounted for as an extinguishment of bebt resulting in the recognition of a loss of \$4.0 million for the year ended December 31, 2018.
+In December 2019, the Credit Agreement was amended to borrow an additional \$12.0 million and revise applicable margin rates.
 In March 2020, the Credit Agreement was amended to establish new quarterly principal payment amounts among other amendments.
-The Amendment was amended to borrow an additional \$12.0 million rate and extend the mandment that were capitalized.
-The interest rate on the Term Loan was 8.25%, 8.25% and 8.35% as of March 31, 2021, December 31, 2029, the 2014 Term Loan was repaid in full and terminated upon completion of the Refinancing.
+The amendment was assessed and was accounted for as a modification.
+We incurred additional financing costs of \$0.1 million related to this amendment that were capitalized.
+The interest rate on the Term Loan was 8.25%, 8.25% and 8.35% as of March 31, 2021, December 31, 2020 and December 31, 2019, respectively.
+On May 25, 2021, the 2014 Term Loan was repaid in full and terminated upon completion of the Refinancing.